ChilliCream/graphql-platform/website/src/blog/2020-03-18-entity-framework.md

 dotnet add package HotChocolate.AspNetCore.Playground
 ```

 After that we need to register the playground middleware.
 For that add `app.UsePlayground();` after `app.UseGraphQL()`.
-By default playground is hosted on `/playground` meaning in our case `http://localhost:5000/playground`.
+By default, playground is hosted on `/playground` meaning in our case `http://localhost:5000/playground`.

 The `Configure` method should now look like the following: